dbswebsite/slow/README.md

 ====

 This bash script offers quick shortcuts to simulate slower network connections.
-It is useful when you need to simulate a wireless network on Linux, especially when you are using a virtual machine guest on your local machine or in the cloud.
+It is useful when you need to simulate a wireless network on *nix.
+Configure bandwidth, latency and packet loss, with many preset configurations.

 Example commands: